Chinsurah subdivision

 Chinsurah subdivision is an administrative subdivision of the Hooghly district in the state of West Bengal, India.

 Overview

 The eastern portion of Chinsurah subdivision is part of the Hooghly Flats, a natural physiographic region, that is a narrow strip of land along the Hooghly.
-The interior of the subdivision is part of the Hooghly-Damodar Plain, the agriculturally rich alluvial plains lying between the Hooghly and the Damodar.
+The interior of the subdivision is part of the Hooghly-Damodar Plain, the agriculturally rich alluvial plains lying between the two rivers.
 The entire area is a part of the Gangetic Delta.
 The Hooghly is a tidal river and has a high west bank.
 The Portuguese, the Dutch, the French, the Danes and the British dominated industry, trade and commerce in this area for more than two centuries, and as a result the Hooghly Flats region is highly industrialised.

 Subdivisions

 The Hooghly district is divided into the following administrative subdivisions:

 Administrative units

 Chinsurah subdivision has 9 police stations, 5 community development blocks, 5 panchayat samitis, 69 gram panchayats, 756 mouzas, 741 inhabited villages, 2 municipalities, 1 outgrowth and 23 census towns.
 The municipalities are Hooghly Chinsurah Municipality and Bansberia Municipality.
 The census towns are: Kola, Hansghara, Raghunathpur, Madhusudanpur, Amodghata, Alikhoja, Shankhanagar, Chak Bansberia, Manushpur, Keota, Kodalia, Naldanga, Kulihanda, Dharmapur, Simla, Badhagachhi, Mirdhanga, Sripur, Jirat, Batika, Pandua, Purusattompur and Namajgram.
 The subdivision has its headquarters at Hugli-Chuchura.

 The right bank of the Hooghly River has been industrialised over a long period.
 With the leading European powers dominating the area's industry, trade and commerce for over two centuries, it is amongst the leading industrialised areas in the state.
 At the same time the land is fertile and agricultural production is significant.

 In Chinsurah Mogra CD Block 64.87% of the population is urban and 35.13% is rural.
 Amongst the four remaining CD Blocks in the subdivision two are overwhelmingly rural and two are wholly rural.

 The map alongside shows a portion of Chinsurah subdivision.
 All places marked in the map are linked in the larger full screen map.